Tron0/AkladellWebsite/rules.md

 - **Limitations:** The illusion can include sound but not smell, texture, or temperature.

 - **Duration:** The illusion lasts until struck by an opponent—unless the spellcaster causes the illusion to react appropriately—or until the wizard ceases concentration upon the spell (due to desire, moving, or a successful attack that causes damage)

+## Phantom Armor (U) - Illusion

+**Range:** Caster

+**Duration:** Special

+**Casting Time:** 1 round

+When cast, this spell creates a quasi-real suit of plate mail that provides the target with substantial protection.
+The armor appears semi-illusory, but functions as follows:

+- **Armor Class:** The phantom armor grants an Armor Class of 17, as if the wearer were clad in plate mail.

+- **Damage Absorption:** The armor can absorb 1 point of damage per level of the caster.
+Once it absorbs damage equal to the caster's level, the armor vanishes, and any remaining damage affects the wearer.

+- **Disbelief and Dispelling:** Opponents can attempt to disbelieve the armor by making a saving throw vs. spells.
+The armor can also be dispelled by a dispel magic spell, dispel illusion, or a wand of negation.

+- **Bonus to Saves:** The phantom armor grants a +1 bonus to saving throws against attacks that would normally be mitigated by magical armor.

+**Material Component:** A small plate of mithral, worth 10 gp, is required to cast this spell.
+The mithral plate disappears when the spell is cast.

 ## Read Magic (U) - Illusion